glutanimate/docs/anki/add-ons/CONTRIBUTING.md

 <h2 align="center">How to Contribute to my Anki Add-ons</h2>
 <p align="center"><img src="https://glutanimate.com/logos/banner.svg"></p>

 :wave: Hi!
-Thanks for considering to contribute :+1:!
+Thanks for deciding to contribute!
 The following document tries to summarize all of the different ways in which you can support the development of my add-ons, be it as an end-user or programmer.

 **Table of Contents**